This classic and savory slow cooker bone broth recipe is a flavor-packed drink that will nourish and warm you up during cold winter days.

 - Onion powder

-If you prefer to roast them first, simply rinse your bones, place them on a rimmed baking sheet, season with some salt and olive oil, and then roast in a preheated oven of 400 °F until golden brown (about 25 to 30 minutes).
+- If you prefer to roast them first, simply rinse your bones, place them on a rimmed baking sheet, season with some salt and olive oil, and then roast in a preheated oven at 400 °F until golden brown (about 25 to 30 minutes).

-Note: Shred any meaty parts, season it with salt, oregano, and olive oil, then enjoy it as-is or with some Italian bread.
+- Note: Shred any meaty parts, season it with salt, oregano, and olive oil, then enjoy it as-is or with some Italian Garlic Crostini.

-- Usually, I let the broth simmer in the slow cooker for anywhere from 6 to 12 hours.
-Most of the time, I am pretty satisfied with how the broth turns out at around the 8-hour mark.
+- Usually, I let the broth simmer in the slow cooker for 6 to 12 hours.
+At around the 8-hour mark, I am usually pretty satisfied with how the broth turns out.

 - I would not go longer than 24 hours.
-After that, you won't get any more benefits flavor-wise, and you'll start to lose a lot more liquid.
+After that, you will lose much more liquid and not get any more flavor benefits.

 - But my motto is to check the broth and trust your senses.